Ithaca Students (Undergraduate, Graduate, & Professional)

 Required immunizations

-You must provide information and official documentation demonstrating that you have met the following New York State and Cornell requirements.
+You must provide official documentation demonstrating that you have met the following New York State and Cornell requirements.
 Medical, school, and military records in English are accepted.
 You may also have your health care provider complete an Immunization Documentation form (pdf) that you can submit as official documentation.

 Measles/Mumps/Rubella